lxm7/ReduxFormFieldArrayGeoSearchTable/README.md

 `npm run start`

-This is an accumulation of several new features / technologies I've put together to create a real time editable form with autocompete address lookup, built on top of the amazing [redux-form](https://github.com/erikras/redux-form):
+This is an accumulation of several features / technologies I've put together to create a real time editable form with autocompete address lookup, built on top of [redux-form](https://github.com/erikras/redux-form):

 Features included from redux-form are:
 - Reinitialisation